b00lduck/docker-workshop/README.md

 ## Excercise 1:

- - Create a Dockerfile for the given go binary
+ - Create a Dockerfile for a precompiled statically linked binary: "provider/provider"
  - Use "scratch" as the base image
- - The Go-Service provides an HTTP server on port 8080
+ - The service provides an HTTP server on port 8080, be sure that it will be accessible
- - Processes in Docker-Container should not be started as root
+ - Processes in docker-containers should not be started as root for security reasons
- - The precompiled statically linked binary can be found at "provider/provider"